Arko2016/Learning-FastAPI-ML/API_concepts.md

 In a restaurant, a **customer** looks at the menu and decides what to order -> **Frontend** The waiter receives the order and mentions to chef, who then prepares the food using required ingredients and the waiter then delivers the food back to customer
     In this case, **Waiter -> API, Ingredients -> Database, Chef -> Backend** In **Synchronous architecture**, once 1 order is placed, the waiter waits till the processed food is delivered before accepting another order.
-However i **Asynchronous archotecture**, while the food is getting prepared for 1 order, the waiter can receive request for other orders, thus **serving multiple customers** at the same time
+However in **Asynchronous archotecture**, while the food is getting prepared for 1 order, the waiter can receive request for other orders, thus **serving multiple customers** at the same time